What Is Limestone? Building Material.

 (i) Physical Test: Pure limestone is white in colour.
-Hydraulic lime stones are bluish grey, brown or are having dark colours.
-The hydraulic lime gives out earthy smell.
-They are having clayey taste.
-The presence of lumps gives indication of quick lime and unburnt lime stones.
+Hydraulic limestones are bluish grey, brown or are having dark colours.
+The hydraulic lime gives out an earthy smell.
+They are having a clayey taste.
+The presence of lumps gives an indication of quick lime and unburnt limestones.

-(ii) Heat Test: A piece of dry stone weighing W1 is heated in an open fire for few hours.
-If weight of sample after cooling is W2, the loss of weight is W2 – W1.
+(ii) Heat Test: A piece of dry stone weighing W1 is heated in an open fire for a few hours.
+If the weight of the sample after cooling is W2, the loss of weight is W2 – W1.
 The loss of weight indicates the amount of carbon dioxide.
-From this the amount of calcium carbonate in limestone can be worked out.
+From this, the amount of calcium carbonate in limestone can be worked out.

-(iii) Chemical Test: A teaspoon full of lime is placed in a test tube and dilute hydrochloric acid is poured in it.
+(iii) Chemical Test: A teaspoon full of lime is placed in a test tube and dilute hydrochloric acid is poured into it.
 The content is stirred and the test tube is kept in the stand for 24 hours.
-Vigorous effervescence and less residue indicates pure limestone.
-If effervescence is less and residue is more it indicates impure limestone.
+Vigorous effervescence and less residue indicate pure limestone.
+If effervescence is less and the residue is more it indicates impure limestone.

-If thick gel is formed and after test tube is held upside down it is possible to identify class of lime as indicated below:
+If the thick gel is formed and after test tube is held upside down it is possible to identify a class of lime as indicated below:

-- Class A lime, if gel do not flow.
+- Class A lime, if the gel does not flow.

 - Class B lime, if gel tends to flow down.